 In the case pending in the Northern District of California in which the Company asserted that O2 infringes the Company's 6,114,814 ('814) and 6,316,881 ('881) patents, O2 claimed that the Company misappropriated its trade secrets and that the '814 and '881 patents are invalid, the jury returned a verdict on July 18, 2005.
 The jury found that the Company willfully misappropriated certain trade secrets belonging to O2Micro and awarded O2Micro damages in the amount of \$12 million; that O2Micro does not infringe claim numbers 3 and 10 of the '814 patent number, and does not infringe claim numbers 1, 2, 8, 9, 14, 21 and 25 of the '881 patent; and that those claims of the '814 patent and the '881 patent were anticipated by certain prior art and are invalid.
 The judge will be determining certain other issues before entering judgment in the case.
 Among other things, O2 has asked the judge to enter an injunction against the Company, prohibiting the Company from selling many of its CCFL products for up to six months, and has asked for a reasonable royalty as well as a tripling of the \$12 million jury verdict.
 The Company has asked the judge to overturn portions of the jury verdict, including the \$12 million damages award.
 The Company expects the judge to rule on these matters, and order the entry of judgment, in mid-September.
-The Company also expects that both parties will file post-trial motions challenging various other aspects of the jury verdict and the judgment.
-The Company expects the judge to rule on those motions toward the end of 2005.
+The Company also expects that both parties will file post-trial motions have been decided and a final judgment has been entered, the Company will evaluate all of its legal options, including the end of 2005.
 Once all motions have been decided and a final judgment has been entered, the Company will evaluate all of its legal options, including appeal.
 As a result of the jury verdict, the Company has recorded a \$12 million provision for patent litigation.
-An adverse outcome in this matter could result in additional damages and the Company could be enjoined from selling its products in the U.S. Any such injunction would have a material adverse effect on the Company's business and results of operations.
+An adverse outcome in this matter could result in additional damages and the Company has recorded a \$12 million provision for patent litigation.
+An adverse outcome in this matter could result in additional damages and the Company could be enjoined fr